MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-collection.md

 ---
 title: Delete Collection Activity
-description: This topic provides guidance on how to configure the Delete Collection activity for System Center 2016 Configuration Manager. ms.custom: na ms.date: 03/08/2017 ms.prod: system-center
+description: This article provides guidance on how to configure the Delete Collection activity for System Center 2016 Configuration Manager. ms.custom: na ms.date: 03/08/2017 ms.prod: system-center